-The assets of the Rochester Land Bank Corporation exceeded its liabilities at the close of the most recent fiscal year by \$1,385,143 (net position).
-Of this amount, \$1,385,143 (unrestricted net position) may be used to meet the Rochester Land Bank Corporation's ongoing EDA grant obligations.
++ The assets of the Rochester Land Bank Corporation exceeded its liabilities at the close of the most recent fiscal year by \$1,215,197 (net position).
+Of this amount, \$1,215,197 (unrestricted net position) may be used to meet the Rochester Land Bank Corporation's ongoing EDA grant obligations.

-The Rochester Land Bank Corporation's total assets are comprised primarily of grant proceeds received from the Community Revitalization Initiative ("CRI") grant program offered through the New York State Office of the Attorney General.
-The New York State Office of the Attorney General awarded the Rochester Land Bank Corporation three grants.
++ The Rochester Land Bank Corporation's total assets are comprised primarily of grant proceeds received from the Community Revitalization Initiative ("CRI") grant program offered through the New York State Office of the Attorney General.
+The New York State Office of the Attorney General awarded the Rochester Land Bank Corporation four grants.
 The first grant in the amount of \$2,780,942 had a term of 24 months commencing January 1, 2014 through December 31, 2015.
 The second grant in the amount of \$1,864,820 had a term of 24 months commencing January 1, 2015 through December 31, 2016.
 The third grant in the amount of \$1,500,000 has a term of 24 months commencing January 1, 2017 through December 31, 2018.
-The fourth grant in the amount of \$1,300,000 has a term of 24 months commencing January 1, 2019 through December 31, 2020.
+The fourth grant in the amount of \$1,300,000 has a term of 24 months commencing January 1, 2017 through December 31, 2020.
+The term of the fourth grant has been modified to increase the amount by \$610,000, and extend the term through June 30, 2021.
 The Rochester Land Bank Corporation utilizes the grant funding to supplement the City's investments in transforming vacant properties into affordable owner-occupied housing, develop new infill housing for homeownership in strategic project areas, demolish blighted structures, and fund certain staffing positions.
-The Rochester Land Bank Corporation has executed agreements with the Rochester Housing Development Fund Corporation (RHDFC), the Greater Rochester Housing Partnership (GRHP), and the City of Rochester in the form of a Share Services agreement to implement partnerships to fulfill the "CRI" grant initiatives.
+The Rochester Land Bank Corporation has executed agreements with the Rochester Housing Development Fund Corporation (RHDFC), the Greater Rochester Housing Partnership (GRHP), the City of Rochester in the form of a Share Services agreement to implement partnerships to fulfill the "CRI" grant initiatives, and various other partners.